JEmbry2019/PokerPythonProjectTuesdat/README.md

 ## Source Overview

-This project consists of a few classes:
+This project consists of a 4 classes:

 * `Game` The loop logic to run the game is contained in this class.
 * `Card` This class instantiates a Card object.